xrdocs/ncs5500/_tutorials/ncs5500-urpf.md

 Nov2020: S-RTBH support has been added in IOSXR 7.2.1 but only for line cards and platforms powered by Jericho2 and eTCAM (NC57-18DD-SE for example).
 {: .notice--info}

+Nov2020: Change of configuration in 7.x
+{: .notice--info}

 ## S01E07 NCS5500 URPF Configuration and Impact on Scale